-The local community is very much part of everyday life at Hatherop, and we have a strong relationship with the Parish Church.
-We use the building throughout the year for services at Harvest, Christmas and Easter, as well as for curriculum activities.
-Many members of the congregation volunteer at the school in many ways, including as governors, as part of the ‘Open the Book’ team, listening to children read, and accompanying the children on school trips.
-For more information, please visit their website.
+The local community is very much part of our everyday life at school and we have a strong relationship with the local CHQ Parish that includes Hatherop, Coln St. Aldwyns and Quenington.
+We use the church building throughout the year for services at Harvest, Remembrance, Christmas, Easter, Ascension and at the end of year Leavers’ Service as well as for curriculum activities.
+Members of the congregation volunteer at the school in many ways, including as governors, as part of the ‘Open the Book’ team, listening to children read and accompanying us on school trips.
+For more information, please visit www.cheqs.church.

 Hatherop pupils frequently raise money and collected items for a range of charities.
 In recent years they have raised money for: